BeingTomGreen/IP-User-Location/README.md

 }
 ```

-#### Country based information (getCountry())
+#### Get country based information
-Returns country level information about an IP address.
+You can use `->getCountry($ip)` to retrive country level information about an IP address.
 Obviously this is faster than retrieving city level information.

 Example json response: